Sravani505/INTEGRATION-WITH-PYTHON-OR-R/README.md

 - **Batch Duration:** 6 Weeks (May 20th – July 5th, 2025)
 - **Mentor:** Neela Santhosh Kumar

+ # Power BI Task 4 – Python Integration

+This repository contains the deliverables for **Task 4: Integration with Python or R** as part of the internship at **CODTECH IT SOLUTIONS PRIVATE LIMITED**.

+## 🔍 Task Objective
+Use Python or R scripts within Power BI to perform advanced data analysis or visualizations.

 ## 🧠 What I Did
 - Imported sales data in Power BI.